Logical Deduction Online Quiz

 Explanation

-Since one statement is particular, the conclusion must be particular.
+Since one statement is not positive, the conclusion must not be positive.
 So, none of the conclusions is valid.

 The following question, two or three statements are given and after that two conclusions are provided.
 You have to take the statements to be true though it shows difference from the known facts.
 At first, read the statements and then go to the conclusions.
 Among the conclusions, decide which is logically correct and answer the question by choosing the options provided.